What is Learning Support Funding and how does it work?

 It’s crucial to assess all your learners during onboarding to ensure that needs are identified and that learners who require reasonable adjustments receive the appropriate support from day one.

 In terms of ongoing support, providers should be evidencing any support they are giving to learners on a monthly basis.

-“provide evidence and documented details of the necessary reasonable adjustments that have been delivered in that period.”
-(ESFA, 2021)
+“For the months where learning support funding is claimed, the provider has evidence and documented details of the necessary reasonable adjustments that have been delivered in that period.”
+(ESFA, 2023)

 Monthly reviews help to record the outcomes of learning support and make sure the learner is happy with their support.
 Providers can take this opportunity to talk about what’s working for the learner and what isn’t.
 Helping to improve the overall quality of learning provisions.

 All this forms part of the evidence pack.